 Alcohol consumption and alcohol content can vary from country to country.
 In some locations, the consumption of alcohol is not permitted at all.
 Some areas may not permit women to drink in public.
 Be aware of any religious holidays, cultural norms, and laws about alcohol consumption.

 Make yourself aware of the cultural norms when it comes to alcohol consumption.
 Ask yourself a few questions:

 - Do people have just one pint with dinner or out with friends?

 - Is it the norm to become intoxicated while at a pub or dance hall?

 - How is public intoxication or public consumption viewed in your host country?

 - For more information about alcohol abroad, please see the International Alliance for Responsible Drinking.

 If consuming alcohol, do so responsibly.
 Have a designated driver and/or a friend who will remain sober for the evening.
 Drinks should never be left unattended.
-If walking through a crowd with a drink, keep your hand over the top.
+Cover your drink using your hand if walking through a crowd.